75-80 feet (23-24.5 m) in Northern Hemisphere

 Endangered – 3,000-4,000 in N. Hemisphere; 5,000-10,000 in S. Hemisphere

-Blue whales feed almost exclusively on small shrimp-like creatures called krill which get stuck in their baleen plates and can eat up to 40 million krill each day.
-They can be found alone or in small groups, but it’s most common to see blue whale in pairs.
-They can reach speeds of 30 miles per hour (mph) if alarmed, but usually travel around 12 mph.
+Blue Whales filter-feed nearly exclusively on small shrimp-like critters called krill by trapping large masses of them in their baleen plates.
+They can eat up to 40 million krill each day.
+Blue Whales can be found alone or in small groups while in feeding or mating/birthing grounds.
+Although they can quicken the pace if alarmed, they typically travel at roughly 10-12 mph.

 It is believed that the population of blue whales was once nearly 450,000.
 Unfortunately, due to excessive exploitation from the whaling industry, 99% of the population was killed off, leaving between 8,000-12,000 individuals remaining globally.
 It is no longer permitted to hunt whales of any kind in the United States, allowing for a slow recovery.
 Blue Whales are a critically endangered animal that only a small percent of the world will ever be lucky enough to see in the wild.